This document contains ISG’s policy on modern slavery and human trafficking and its statement under s.54 of the Modern Slavery Act 2015.

 We are committed to providing a great place to work and this is at the heart of our business strategy.
 We comply with local minimum age and wage laws and do not employ child labour.

-All our employees are paid by bank transfer and we don’t allow payment to be made into third party bank accounts thus minimising the risk of forced or compulsory labour; and
+- paid by bank transfer; we do not allow payment to be made into third party bank accounts, thus minimising the risk of forced or compulsory labour; and

 Supply chain overview